evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

-	-- Labelling the individual phases is optional, but highly recommended -- This simply replaces the placeholder descriptions displayed in the final output scenario:GIVEN("I have established the pre-conditions")
+	-- Labelling the individual phases is optional, but highly recommended -- This simply replaces the placeholder descriptions displayed in the final output -- You can think of this notation as a shortcut for something like scenario:SetLabel("GIVEN", "Your text") scenario:GIVEN("I have established the pre-conditions")
 	scenario:WHEN("I run the test code")
 	scenario:THEN("The post-conditions hold true")